determined-ai/determined/docs/setup-cluster/rocm-support.rst

 .. note::

-   ROCm support in Determined is experimental.
+   AMD ROCm support in Determined is experimental.
 Features and configurations may change in future releases.
 We recommend testing thoroughly in a non-production environment before deploying to production.